Hematology/Oncology – Clarissa Karlsson – $390

 General Surgery – Katherine Worst, CPNP-AC – $450

-Funds for printing educational pamphlets for families for the most common surgical procedures performed at Children’s National Health System.
+Funds for printing educational pamphlets for families for the most common surgical procedures performed at Children’s National Hospital.
 By providing these pamphlets, the goal is to increase patient satisfaction and compliance to treatment regime pre and postoperatively.

 Neurodevelopment Pediatrics and Neurogenetics – Cathy Scheiner, MD – $957

 Funds to purchase Battelle Development Screener Kit and Test in English & Spanish to assess neurodevelopment problems and address with families.